tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 The original venue was to be [Waldorffa 25](@/v/waldorffa25.md), but due to miscommunication, it turned out that it's already booked for the night, and PpW had to find a replacement.
 The new venue was Praga Centrum, a music and event venue with a large outdoor garden, located in Warsaw's Praga district.
 According to Facebook posts, the ring wast to be set outdoors, later the plans changed and the show was held indoors after all.
-The set featured a full stage and elevated ramp leading to the ring, with full size titantron display playing videos for wrestler's entrances.
+The set featured a full stage and elevated ramp leading to the ring, with full size titan-tron display playing videos for wrestler's entrances.
 The event's name refers to cannabis, whose many strains are often named "Something + Haze".
 This in turn, is a reference to the date, which, together with the number 420 are often associated with cannabis culture.